DHTMLX/docs-suite/docs/grid/accessibility.md

 ## WAI-ARIA support

-WAI-ARIA roles and attributes are added to the component markup automatically and are **on by default** — there is no flag to turn them off.
+WAI-ARIA roles and attributes are added to the component markup automatically and are **on by default**.
+There is no flag to turn them off.
 The Grid exposes itself to assistive technology as an interactive grid (or treegrid) of rows and cells, with a separate group for the header and footer.
 The semantics are applied per structural part of the widget, so each part is announced with the correct role and state.

 ### Grid container